GitHelpXu/Voltmeter/README.md

 # Voltmeter

-This VI acts as a voltmeter and works with the ADR 112 microcontroller.
+This VI acts as a voltmeter and works with the ADR 112 serial board.